Owen Wijndal: Ajax

 On 12 July 2022, Wijndal joined Eredivisie club Ajax on a five-year deal for a reported fee of €10 million.
 He made his debut on 30 July, starting in the Johan Cruyff Shield against PSV.
 Wijndal provided two assists before being substituted in the 62nd minute as Ajax lost 5–3.
 He began the 2022–23 season as the starting left-back but faced competition for his place and inconsistent form, resulting in him making 28 appearances across all competitions during a difficult season for the club.

 Loan to Royal Antwerp

 On 5 September 2023, Wijndal was sent on a season-long loan to reigning Belgian Pro League champions Royal Antwerp for the 2023–24 season.
 He featured regularly for Antwerp, making 26 league appearances and scoring his only goal for the club against Charleroi on 6 April 2024.
 He also gained valuable experience playing in all six of Antwerp's UEFA Champions League group stage matches.
 At the end of the season-long loan, he returned to Ajax.

 Return to Ajax

 Wijndal returned to Ajax for the 2024–25 season under new manager Francesco Farioli.
 He served primarily as a rotation option and backup at left-back, competing with Jorrel Hato.
 He made appearances predominantly as a substitute in the Eredivisie and UEFA Europa League during the first half of the season.
+On 7 December 2025, Wijndal scored his first Ajax goal against Fortuna Sittard.